dan64/DiTServerRPC/README.md

 ### 1 — Create a virtual environment

-Before creating the virtual envornment is necessary to download this repository as a ZIP file and extract it, once the archive has been extracted: pen a terminal, move into the project directory and create the venv there:
+Before creating the virtual envornment is necessary to download this repository as a ZIP file and extract it, once the archive has been extracted: open a terminal, move into the project directory and create the venv there:

 ```bash
 cd C:\path\to\DiTServerRPC-main